Home > Health & Fitness

 Both men and women may have problems with sexual function after a stroke.
-Medications called phosphodiesterase type 5 inhibitors (Viagra or Cialis) may be helpful.
-Ask your health care provider whether these drugs are right for you.
+Medicines called phosphodiesterase type 5 inhibitors (such as Viagra or Cialis) may be helpful.
+Ask your provider whether these drugs are right for you.
 Talking with a therapist or counselor may also help.

 Treatment and lifestyle changes to prevent another stroke are important.
 This includes healthy eating, controlling illnesses such as diabetes and high blood pressure, and sometimes taking medicine to help prevent stroke.

 Dobkin BH.
-Principles and practice of neurological rehabilitation.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Neurology in Clinical Practice.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 52.
+Neurological rehabilitation In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
+Bradley's Neurology in Clinical Practice.
+7th ed.
+Philadelphia, PA: Elsevier; 2016:chap 57.